With 'American Top 40' And Shaggy, Casey Kasem Narrated Our Youth

-One of the most recognizable voices in radio, Casey Kasem, made his career debut in the groovy era.
-He was born on April 27, 1932, in Detroit Michigan as the son of Lebanese immigrants.
-His birth name was Kemal Amin Kasem, after a famous Turkish leader named Mustafa Kemal Ataturk.
+Casey Kasem was born on April 27, 1932, in Detroit Michigan, the son of Lebanese immigrants.
+His birth name was Kemal Amin Kasem, after Mustafa Kemal Ataturk, the founder and first president of the Republic of Turkey.
 As a child, he dreamed of becoming a professional baseball player, but a show called “Make Believe Ballroom” inspired him to turn his interest to radio.

 While attending Northwestern High School in Detroit, he covered sports for the school’s radio club.
 He later attended Wayne State University where he did children’s voices on “Challenge of the Yukon” and “The Lone Ranger.”
 At the age of twenty, Kasem was drafted by the U.S. Army and sent to Korea.
 While there, he honed his broadcasting skills while working as a DJ and announcer for the Armed Forces Radio Korea Network, where he often included trivia about the music he played during his programs.
 After returning to the United States, he worked at radio stations in various cities across the country, including San Francisco, Cleveland, and Oakland.
 He began a trend of introducing each song with a “teaser and a bio.”